coltoncs/react-gatsby-bulma-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ## What Do I Do?

 I'm currently enrolled at the local Wake Technical Community College studying for an Associates in Web Development.
 I also work part-time at Progress Software where I work on the Core A Product Marketing Team.
-In fact, [here's a few](https://youtu.be/iKdiLrqNMTM?t=52) of my awesome co-workers and I from a few years ago!
-Core A consists of products such as Sitefinity (an enterprise .NET CMS) and Digital Experience Cloud, a cloud-serviced user experience management software for driving dynamic UX's.
+Core A consists of products such as Sitefinity CMS and Digital Experience Cloud, OpenEdge IDE, and more.
 With the PMK team, I really don't have strictly documented responsibilities.
 Whenever someone needs help with something technical, I'm usually the one to help.
 Below are a few things I've done in my 3 years with Progress.

 * Update core product seller pages.
 This includes collecting articles from ContentGem, compiling reviews from TrustRadius, and updating events info in some cases.
 * Write blog posts and create infographics and whitepapers for Sitefinity & DEC products.
 Some blog posts that I've written for Sitefinity can be found [here](https://www.linkedin.com/in/colton-sweeney/detail/recent-activity/posts/).
-* Perform mundane spreadsheet and word processing tasks.
 * Work with colleagues around the globe on different projects, such as marketing campaigns and product content.
 * On one special occasion, I coded a custom Alexa chatbot experience that was used in a Partner trade show demonstration!